jspacek/safeurl/README.md

 ### Populate DB table

-To wip the DB, delete the safeurl.db file.
+To wipe the DB, delete the safeurl.db file.
 If you receive unique constraint errors when running these files, it means that the DB is already populated.

 `python3 test/populate.py` for a very small test set of uninteresting data